asvyazhin/CSS-guideline/README.md

 ## Multiple CSS files

-Each Block is described by a separate file and there is only one file which describes one Block.
-File for Block also includes Elements and Modifiers of the Block.
-Name of the file is equivalent to the Block name (for example, menu.css, product.css).
+Each Block is described in a separate file and there is only one file which describes one Block.
+Files for Blocks also include Elements and Modifiers of Blocks.
+The name of the file must equal the Block name (for example, menu.css, product.css).

-Global styles should be presented in separated CSS file (basic.css).
+Global styles should be presented in separated CSS files (basic.css).

 ## Comments

-CSS files for each Block must begin with the title comment.
+CSS files for each Block must begin with a title comment.

 ```css
 /*------------------------------------*\